-There are a few reasons why this is a perfect Australian made gift.
-First, it is a useful gift that will reduce single-use consumption of plastic film wraps.
+There are a few reasons why this is a perfect Australian-made gift.
+First, it is a useful gift that will reduce the single-use consumption of plastic film wraps.
 I use them at home and wouldn’t go back to plastic film wrap.

 2. Bush remedies

-Australia is impressive, and one could argue there’s nothing more impressive than how the First People know Australia’s fierce nature.
+Australia’s nature is impressive, and some will say what’s more impressive is how the First People know Australia’s fierce nature.
 You can take back home a bit of the Indigenous nature expertise as an ethical Australian souvenir.

 Alperstein Designs sell hand creams and lip balms with some famous Australian smells.